North Kessock Pier Building.

 Our vision for the future:

 The North Kessock Ticket Office Project set up as an SCIO registered charity in October 2014.
-Since then a lot of hard work has gone into gaining community support and obtaining funding with the help of our Project Manager.
+Since then a lot of hard work has gone into gaining community support and obtaining funding thanks to our Project Manager Alan Jones.

 The refurbishment of the building started with the demolition of the windbreak wall in November 2017 and In March 2018 the Builders started knocking down internal walls to make the interior open-plan for best use of the space.